 - Christmas Eve, and/or New Year's Eve.

-Other companies offer a floating paid holiday that employees can take as needed; others offer paid holidays for the employee's birthday, and/or for election day.
+Other companies offer a floating paid holiday that employees can take as needed.
+Approximately 30 percent of employers offer floating holidays according to a study by the Society of Human Resource Management (SHRM).
+(You must be a member to access the paid holiday information.)
+Other companies offer paid holidays for the employee's birthday, and/or for election day.

 Related to Paid Holidays